Watch this. Is it good? I don’t know anymore.

 So back to ‘Madness.’
 While it is definitely catchy and groovy in all of the best ways possible, it has a glaring issue that I can’t overlook.
 The end is a massive rip off of U2.
 It is amazingly powerful, and it gives me chills in the live version, but hot damn is it U2.
 The guitar is straight up The Edge, and the vocals could only be more Bono if they were begging you to save Africa.
 Now, I have no problem with Muse drawing influence from U2, but that ending borders on obscene.
 It is less a tribute and more a callous lack of creativity.
 I can forgive it here, because it fits the otherwise U2-less song quite well, but this tendency towards borrowing from other artists is a very real problem for this album.

 I mentioned earlier that I like ‘Panic Station.’
 This is true.
 I think it is a fun and unusual song that shows a side of Muse we have never seen before.
 The only problem is that it’s a Queen song.
-If you heard the beginning of this song and didn’t immediately think of ‘Another One Bites the Dust,’ you are dirty, filthy liar.
+If you heard the beginning of this song and didn’t immediately think of ‘Another One Bites the Dust,’ you are a dirty, filthy liar.
 And I can hear the fanboys already, each one screeching that it is a homage, and maybe you’re right, but if that is the case, then it is incredibly poorly done.
 The rhythm is painfully similar and based around an almost identical riff, complete with all the same accents.
 Also, the backup vocals are, shall we say, royal.
-In a remarkably strange turn of events, the remainder of the song plays out like a Bee Gee’s song.
-But note the difference here, the chorus doesn’t sound like they are unceremoniously stealing here, it just has the same tone and feel.
-The beginning of the song does not have a sense of nostalgic familiarity; it sounds like a rip off.
+In a remarkably strange turn of events, the remainder of the song plays out like a Bee Gees song.
+But note the difference here, the chorus doesn’t sound like they are unceremoniously stealing from them, it just has the same tone and feel.
+In contrast, the beginning of the song does not have a sense of nostalgic familiarity; it sounds like a rip off.

 ‘Survival’ also draws heavily from the Queen well.
 The frolicking piano, the batshit insane backup vocals, everything.
 Even the burst into a ripping guitar solo is straight Queen.
 As a point of reference for any non-believers, I will offer ‘Bohemian Rhapsody,’ but in this case it is a general use of sound and technique rather than a straightforward stealing of a riff.
-And as such, I am willing to concede that this may very well fall into tribute territory, but the real problem for ‘Survival’ isn’t the obvious similarity to Queen, it’s that unlike ‘Panic Station,’ it’s just not that good a song.
+And as such, I am willing to concede that this may very well fall into tribute territory.
+But the real problem for ‘Survival’ isn’t the obvious similarity to Queen, it’s that unlike ‘Panic Station,’ it’s just not that good a song.
 It lacks the dynamism of a song like ‘Bohemian Rhapsody,’ so it falls somewhere between quirky and awkward.
 I like Queen and I like Muse, and had you told me they were going to have some kind of musical lovechild I would have been very interested, but this song doesn’t sound like a joining of all that is good about each band – it sounds like Muse trying to be Queen, and failing.

 I can only assume that ‘Explorers’ is Muse just saying “fuck it, we aren’t even trying anymore.”
 If you have ignored every other video so far, please watch these two.
 The first twenty-five seconds of each should do it: ‘Explorers’ and ‘Don’t Stop Me Now.’
 The chord progression is pretty bad, but that vocal line at 0:17 and 0:19 respectively is hard to stomach.
 Admittedly, the songs are pretty different after that.
 ‘Don’t Stop Me Now’ proceeds to rocket off into all kinds of crazy territory while ‘Explorers’ goes on to (much more subtly) steal from Radiohead.
 But with all of Muse’s borrowing so far, I suppose there should be No Surprises there…